▶️ Redmond shares new public safety facility plans, designs

-The city of Redmond completed the design phase of the public safety facility and, on Monday, shared those designs with the public.
+The city of Redmond has completed the design phase of the public safety facility.
+On Monday, it shared those designs with the public.

 “It’s designed in such a way to sort of help them do their best work,” said Gelbrich.
 “It also has sort of community benefit in terms of community spaces that support different activities throughout the community.
 It also is a safe place for people to come when they need it.”